Japanese journalist injured in missile attack on Kyiv

 0:06 JST, January 1, 2023

-Tokyo, Dec.
-31 (Jiji Press)—A Japanese journalist is among people injured in a missile attack on Kyiv apparently by Russia on Saturday, according to Vitali Klischko, mayor of the Ukrainian capital.
+Tokyo (Jiji Press)—A Japanese journalist is among people injured in a missile attack on Kyiv apparently by Russia on Saturday, according to Vitali Klitschko, mayor of the Ukrainian capital.

 A photograph posted on Telegram shows an injured man purported to be the Japanese journalist being carried by two Ukrainian military people.